 Usually, this is done through the City's Streets of Honour program.
-Still, anybody can suggest a street name at any time by contacting Development Services at email@example.com or by calling 519-930-3500.
+Still, anybody can suggest a street name at any time by contacting Planning and Development at firstname.lastname@example.org or by calling 519-930-3500.

 All name submissions are checked against existing street names for duplication.
 We also analyze the spelling and sound of proposed streets to ensure clarity and ease of location for first responders.

-In these instances, an application may be made to Development Services to request the street's renaming.
+In these instances, an application should be made to Planning and Development to request the street's renaming.